 I had never seen as many of rocks and mountains as I did during my recent trip to the Vietnamese northernmost province of Ha Giang.
 The 1000 meter above sea level locality, located a stone’s throw away from China’s Yunnan province, boasts countless massive limestone rocks, hanging valleys, rice terraces climbing to the clouds and winding roads carved into the mountains.
-Riding a motorbike is one of the best ways to explore the area if you don’t way to sit your ass off on jam-packed minivans for hours, although the roads are not for the faint of heart.
+Riding a motorbike is one of the best ways to explore the area if you don’t want to sit your ass off on jam-packed minivans for hours, although the roads are not for the faint of heart.

-Our motorbike journey began with the ride from Dong Van to Meo Vac town via Ma Pi Leng Pass, one of the most scenic and dangerous routes in Vietnam.
+Our motorbike journey began with a ride from Dong Van to Meo Vac town via Ma Pi Leng Pass, one of the most scenic and dangerous routes in Vietnam.
 It was a bit intimidating at the beginning due to scores of twists and turns on the road.
 But it turned out not as difficult as I had thought.

 We drove past shapely majestic limestone mountains, small villages tucked in hidden green valleys and smiling locals.
 The weather was a bit against us as it was gloomy and cold but the view rocked it all.
 Great stone cliffs, hundreds of metres high, in beautiful steel and copper hues stood on our left while the surrounding mountains were covered with rich green vegetation contrasted nicely with the clouds clinging at their peaks.
 We just couldn’t resist stopping the bike to take them all in.